Travels with V

 Rome part two

 There are far too many sights that must be seen in Rome to cover them all in one single visit.
-But of course the Vatican gets a high priority number.
+But of course the Vatican has a high priority.
 When we’re there it’s Easter and the queues to enter St Peter’s basilica are hopelessly long, and many who patiently wait for their turn seem to be nuns.
 They never look really happy.

 We manage to find tickets for a tour through the Vatican museums, a seres of buildings north of Piazza San Pietro that includes the Sistine chapel.
 These museums are full of remarkable but mostly religious paintings.
 We can’t help but notice that people and angels are always portrayed making extremely dramatic and twisted gestures even when they are floating in mid air.
 Probably ordinary gestures are too simple for this extremely holy place.